-Just days after receiving his PhD, the coordinator of Wittenborg University’s School of Business, Dr Abdul Rauf’s PhD thesis has been nominated for the Best Dissertation Award at the upcoming International Conference of the Dutch HRM Network.
+Just days after receiving his PhD, the coordinator of WUAS’s School of Business, Dr Abdul Rauf’s PhD thesis has been nominated for the Best Dissertation Award at the upcoming International Conference of the Dutch HRM Network.

 Rauf’s thesis, which focused on the effectiveness of Human Resource Management (HRM) in Small and Medium-Sized Enterprises (SME’s), was nominated by the University of Twente, Enschede, which earlier this month awarded his PhD.
 Rauf also completed his MSc in Business Administration with a specialization in HRM at Twente.